madoke/madoke.org/content/posts/an-ipfs-adventure/index.md

 ---
 slug: an-ipfs-adventure
 title: An IPFS adventure
-description: Lessons learned from deploying this blog on IPFS
+description: Lessons learned from building an IPFS cluster to host this blog, and the general state of Web3
-authors: madoke
-tags: [software engineering, ipfs, web3, decentralized]
+author: David Simão
+categories: [Web3, Architecture]
+tags: [Development, IPFS, Web3, Decentralization, Filesystem, Storage]
 date: 2021-10-12T00:00:00+00:00
 ---